-One guy came up and told me that his day in the field was green until he came back to the office and found trash buried in his truck, left by the driver from the day before – that changed his day from green to red”, Scott says and points to the area where the Zerorez vehicles used by the cleaning technicians are parked.
+One guy came up and told me that his day in the field was green until he came back to the office and found trash buried in his truck, left by the driver from the day before – that changed his day from green to red”, Scott says and points to the area where the Zerorez MN vehicles used by the cleaning technicians are parked.

-Why no yellow button?
+Why is there no yellow button?